lammps/lammps/doc/src/pair_lepton.rst

 Restrictions
 """"""""""""

-The *lepton* pair style is part of the LEPTON package and only enabled if LAMMPS was built with this package.
+This pair style is part of the LEPTON package and only enabled if LAMMPS was built with this package.
 See the :doc:`Build package
 <Build_package>` page for more info.